 Staff Selection Commission has announced the online exam date for Tier-I round which is going to be held from 2nd March to 11th March, 2020.
 However, the examination for Tier-II and Tier-III will be scheduled from 22nd June to 25th June, 2020.
 The candidates whose application has been accepted can download the Admit Card from the official website www.ssc.nic.in or you can also download it by clicking on the link mentioned.

-An Introduction to SSC CGL for 2019-2020 for current aspirants
+An Introduction to SSC CGL for current aspirants

 In India, we know the number of students and their parents keep an eye on latest type of government jobs, especially when it comes to the graduate level.
 Govt. jobs are the most common among students career choice in India because of the salary in hand and the power that it offers in the top level government organization.
 A lucrative career waits for the dreaming aspirants with CGL 2018 and 2019 lined up in few months from now.
 Every year thousands of vacancies and posts are filled by SSC in Government departments.
 The number of vacancies depends on the requirement of various departments and is provided at the time of Document Verification which is about one month before the declaration of the final results.
 While a government job helps to build a student’s stable career, it is also loaded with tons of responsibilities.